 ‘My most memorable work experience was on the paediatric wards.
 Attending clinics with various doctors taught me about how different doctors approach problems and what was most effective.
 Observing doctors communicate effectively and examining children taught me a great deal about the skill set needed to be a pragmatic clinician alongside alleviating patients’ anxiety.’

-Aside from purely medical work experience, there are plenty of other skills that it is valuable to develop.
-Doctors often play a role as educators and teachers: to their patients, to younger doctors and to medical students.
+Aside from purely medical work experience, there are plenty of other skills that are valuable to develop.
+Doctors often play a role as educators and teachers; to their patients, to younger doctors and to medical students.
 Consider gaining some work experience by teaching in schools or tutoring other students.
 You may want to develop your team leadership and teamwork skills in a summer job, or by organising a fundraising project.
 This would provide something interesting to write about in your personal statement, and gives you solid examples to justify relevant personal attributes and ‘transferable skills’ in interview.

 Always relate your experience to a medical career.
 Maybe those angry customers in your supermarket job helped to develop your listening skills and ability to respond effectively in times of stress.
-Perhaps organising a fundraising trip or charity project meant meeting and contacting many agencies or organising several events: you would have to work as a leader to head these events, and also to cooperate with others to understand their needs and expectations, thus learning how to ‘meet in the middle’ .
+Perhaps organising a fundraising trip or charity project meant meeting and contacting many agencies or organising several events; you would have to work as a leader to head these events, and also to cooperate with others to understand their needs and expectations, thus learning how to ‘meet in the middle’ .